 Grew up here.
 Left.
 Never came back.

 Still a Cub fan.

-Once described by my own children, assumed to be a term of endearment,”the direction God”, I have no GPS, no I-phone (by choice).
-An innate internal compass, the singular guide.
+Once described by my own children, an assumed term of endearment,”the Direction God”, I have no GPS, no I-phone (by choice).
+An innate internal compass, the singular guide, has served me well.